sonic-net/sonic-mgmt/ansible/roles/vm_set/files/mux_simulator.md

 The mux_simulator.py script is for such purpose.
 It is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) based program exposing HTTP API.
 While running `testbed-cli.sh add-topo`, it is deployed to test server and started as a systemd service.

-On SONiC DUT side, script [y_cable_simulator_client.py](https://github.com/Azure/sonic-mgmt/blob/master/ansible/dualtor/y_cable_simulator_client.j2) will be injected to DUT during `testbed-cli.sh deploy-mg`.
-The [y_cable driver](https://github.com/Azure/sonic-platform-common/blob/master/sonic_y_cable/y_cable.py) has been enhanced to call the simulator client if it is available.
+On SONiC DUT side, xcvrd will firstly check configuration file `/etc/sonic/mux_simulator.json`.
+This configuration file contains information of reaching the mux simulator server.
+If the configuration file is found, xcvrd will try to load simulated y-cable driver based on information in it.
+If the configuration file is not found, xcvrd will try to read the actual cable's vendor/model information and load corresponding y-cable driver.

 ## Configuration